ch4mpy/egastro/keycloak.md

 **`Direct access grants` should always be disabled**.
 This is Keycloak name for the `password` flow which was long deprecated and should be used under no condition.

 `Valid redirect URIs` are to be defined only for client configured with `authorization_code` flow (`Standard flow` in Keycloak UI).
-To be very strict when using only Spring OAuth2 clients, we can use `{client-scheme://client-host:client-port}/login/oauth2/code/{client-registration-id}`, but on dev machines, setting both `https://localhost:7080/*` and `http://localhost:7080/*` is just fine (if the local network has a DNS, use the name of the machine instead of `localhost`, this will enable to use Keycloak from other devices during tests).
+To be very strict when using only Spring OAuth2 clients, we can use `{client-scheme://client-host:client-port}/login/oauth2/code/{client-registration-id}`, but on dev machines, setting `*` as path is just fine.

+If the local network has a DNS, do not forget to set an entry with the name of the machine, this will prove to be very useful when debugging Flutter application on real mobile devices.

 using `+` as value for `Valid post logout redirect URIs` and `Web origins` is just fine on dev machines.

-### 3.1. egastro-bff
+### 3.1. egastro
 - `Client authentication` enabled
 - `Authentication flow` select only `Standard flow`
-- you may set your local (BFF `https://localhost:7080`) as `Root URL`
+- you may set all the network interfaces for your local BFF as `Root URL` (`https://localhost:7080`, `https://{hostname}:7080`, `https://127.0.0.1:7080`, `https://10.0.2.2:7080`, `https://{static-ip-address}:7080`, as well as the `http` equivalents)
 - set `Valid redirect URIs`, `Valid post logout redirect URIs` and `Web origins`

 ### 3.2. restaurants-employees-mapper